JasonMarkol/Trickle-Down-Mindset--Book-Note/RSD - Real Social Dynamics -社交动力学/How To Attract People Who Don't "Get You" - Secrets To Connect To Their Mindset (Without Judgment).md

  you're gonna focus on the good and if those elements aren't a part of it to you then you choose the bad.

+ The trigger halo effect is inevest - get people to inevestment ...

 6  buying frenzy